 It’s important to remember the students’ names as quickly as possible.
 Adam Simpson gives you 10 techniques you can use to do this, as well as suggesting a few different ways to arrange the furniture in the classroom.
 Celeste Lalonde has some creative ways of putting them into new pairs and groups (though don’t spend hours planning this!).
 ELT Concourse has a guide to classroom organisation, with lots of useful diagrams, and another on grouping.
 Pete at ELT Planning reflects on the relative merits of different ways of organising the classroom.

 Laura Patsko offers some general tips for a clear and useful whiteboard in the final section of her Whiteboard Wizardry blogpost.
+Peter at ELT Planning has a comprehensive guide to using the whiteboard with some very clear illustrations, including for classroom management.
 Anthony Schmidt also has examples of whiteboard use – there’s no commentary, but it’s interesting to reflect on which layouts are likely to be more or less useful to the students.

 Rachael Roberts explains how and why to monitor and provide feedback, and here are my tips on the same topic.
 Pass the CELTA shows how to monitor each kind of activity (reading, speaking etc) and some common problems trainees have.
 Karen McIntyre describes the many purposes of monitoring in a 10-minute webinar.
 Amanda Gamble offers many alternatives to the teacher eliciting the answers in open class at the feedback stages of lessons.
 ELT Concourse encourages you to consider how you’d give feedback in 6 different situations.
 Joe O’Hagen has a 10-minute webinar offering suggestions for providing feedback, particularly on speaking and writing activities, and Jo Gakonga has a 12-minute webinar.

 Fergus Fadden has a webinar on teaching reading skills (7 minutes).
 You can also watch Fergus in action teaching reading to an elementary class (22 minutes).
 Jo Gakonga has a webinar on exploiting reading texts (35 minutes).